 New multiple sclerosis therapies help scientists understand roots of the disease

-Washington University neurologist Anne Cross, MD, remembers a very different world when she first began treating MS patients almost three decades ago.
+Washington University neurologist Anne Cross, MD, remembers a very different world when she first began treating patients with multiple sclerosis (MS), an autoimmune disorder that affects motor function, almost three decades ago.

 “It’s incredible—the MS clinic has changed so much,” says Cross, director of the John L. Trotter Multiple Sclerosis (MS) Center at Barnes-Jewish Hospital.
 “Throughout the first 10 years, we never had anything that was effective at slowing MS. But now we have an array of treatments either already in use, in clinical trials or on their way soon.
 It’s lots of fun to see so many new options opening up.”